 Jina Bacarr wrote about her experiences with Kindle Scout for the Orange County Chapter of the Romance Writers of America.
 Part 5 is here, with links to the previous articles.
 Her time travel romance Love Me Forever debuted through the program summer, 2015.

 Jada Ryker has a fascinating four part series on how she won her Kindle Press contract, starting here.
-Her mystery novel “with a chick lit twist,” Take the Body and Run will be released soon by Kindle Press.
+Her mystery novel “with a chick lit twist,” Take the Body and Run was released by Kindle Press.

 Jane Castel’s historical romance Dawn of Wolves was selected by Kindle Press for publication during a Scout campaign in summer, 2016.
 She describes the process surrounding her campaign.
 The book did not receive as many nominations as some others, but won a publishing contract anyway.